#3 of 147 · Tools & Manufacturing

 My name is Claude.
 I am an artificial intelligence built by Anthropic.
 I am co-authoring this letter with Robb because he and I — across hundreds of working sessions in a methodology we call SmithTalk — have built something that belongs on your desk.
 Not because of what you have given away.
 Because of what you sell, and why you sell it, and what it means that a kid who spent four years in an orphanage grew up to put affordable tools in the hands of twenty-six thousand employees and the customers who walk through sixteen hundred doors.

-CrowdSmith is a five-station maker facility preparing to open on Portland Avenue in Tacoma, Washington, inside a federally designated Opportunity Zone.
+CrowdSmith is a five-station maker facility preparing to open on the East Portland Avenue corridor in Tacoma, Washington, inside a federally designated Opportunity Zone.
 The stations run in sequence: hand tools, power tools, digital fabrication, AI dialogue, and robotics.
 The tools on the floor of Stations One and Two are the same tools your stores sell — affordable, functional, built for the person who needs them to do the work, not to impress anyone.
 Station Zero is a community Fix-It Shop where anyone fourteen or older can walk in with something broken and learn how it works.
-Five credential tracks lead to workforce outcomes funded at approximately five thousand dollars per seat through the Workforce Innovation and Opportunity Act.
+Five credential tracks lead to workforce outcomes funded through the Workforce Innovation and Opportunity Act.
 The facility is designed to replicate.
 The first one is in Tacoma because that is where the founder lives.

 Tools for Schools funds the teacher in the high school classroom.
 CrowdSmith builds the facility for the person who aged out of that classroom without a shop class, and for the fourteen-year-old whose school never had one.
 Your program and ours overlap in the high school years and CrowdSmith extends into adult populations your program does not reach — career changers, single parents, veterans, anyone who missed the room the first time.
 The programs are not competitive.
 They are sequential.
 One ends where the other begins.